-Some devices can perform direct memory access (DMA).
-In order to read or write a sequence of memory addresses, the device has to be told of the proper physical address range to use.
-This is done by storing target address numbers into device registers from the CPU.
+In order to read or write a sequence of memory addresses, the bus master has to be told the proper physical address range to use.
+This is done by storing a bus address number into a device registers from the CPU.
 When the device's DMA address registers are loaded, it can access memory through the system bus, as shown in Figure 1-3.